fkrasnowski/stateverse-react/README.md

 };
 ```

-See [Stateverse](https://github.com/fkrasnowski/stateverse) for full documentaion
+See [Stateverse](https://github.com/fkrasnowski/stateverse) for full documentation